 As you can see, you get wide diversity with this portfolio setup, including exposure to international markets, as well as the safety of bonds.

 Not only do these four funds invest you in the entire index, their MERs are about 2% lower than the average mutual fund.
 This 2% advantage can go along way when investing over a long term, especially when you consider the compounding savings as well as the direct savings.

-Tomorrow’s post will detail some of the advantages that the TD e-Series Funds have over other mutual funds and show you how to open this type of account.
+Another article I wrote details some of the advantages that the TD e-Series Funds have over other mutual funds and shows you how to open a TD e-Series account.